Complaint volume

 Complaint records are most useful when they turn into inspection points, seller questions, and comparison checks against nearby model years.

-The most common categories are forward collision avoidance, unknown or other, back over prevention.
+The most common categories are electrical system, unknown or other, back over prevention.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

 Build a buyer checklist to turn these issues into questions and inspection points.